amesar/mlflow-tensorflow-serving/README.md

                                   Due to bug, execute all docker commands together in one commands file.
 Default is True
+  --hd5 BOOLEAN                   Convert from HD5 to TensorFlow SavedModel format
 ```

 The `model-uri` option can be either a `runs` or `models` URI such as: